6. Toolchain Management¶

 criticalup install

-When an internet connection is not available, a previously installed package
+When an internet connection is not available, a previously fetched package can be installed without using the network by passing the --offline flag.

 criticalup remove